xrysamuel/CS2305-ArchLab/Transpose/report.md

 ### 1.5 Performing More Computations per Thread

 In the previous implementation, each thread only performed computations for one element.
-However, in reality, the kernel function can execute 2 independent instructions in parallel.
-We can make a thread perform more computations by unrolling.
-If we set TILE to 32 and SIDE to 8, only $32 \times 8$ threads are needed in a block, and each thread is responsible for computing 4 elements, while the previous implementation would require $32 \times 32$ threads.
+However, in reality, the kernel function can execute multiple independent instructions in parallel.
+By unrolling the loop, we can make each thread perform more computations.
+For example, setting TILE to 32 and SIDE to 8 requires only $32 \times 8$ threads in a block, with each thread responsible for computing 4 elements, while the previous implementation would require $32 \times 32$ threads.

 ```c
 template <int TILE, int SIDE>